paulmelis/dutch-skies/README.md

 so this should provide some interesting views out-of-the-box.
 But you might want to view a different area yourself.

+Use e.g. OSM to get map extent

 XXX

+### Bugs/Issues

+* Map surface represent height of 0m, will look weird for planes landing at airports at much higher altitudes, would need TEM for that.

 ## FAQ